 Only $6,951.50 of the net revenue ($9,998.37) was deposited in the MSB school activity fund account.
 The portion that was deposited was comingled with Player Pack receipts and deposited as concessions receipts.

 Deposits spanned 3 months.
-MSB should set a more reasonable time period within which donations must be received.
-MSB should retain an image of donation checks in the treasurer’s records.

 Expenses related to the project ($149.00) were not paid from the MSB school activity fund as required by MCS policy.